micahchoo/DataViz-for-Indian-Cities/pages/PCMC/Registered_Vehicles_2000_2018.md

 ---
-title: What Vehicles are being registered - 2000 to 2018
+title: What Vehicles are being registered
+description: This data offers a great look at the different vehicle types being registered with RTO from 2008 to 2018
 ---
+This data offers a great look at the different vehicle types being registered with RTO from 2008 to 2018

 ```sql view_options
 SELECT 'Overall' as view